geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section
                                 of geopm(7)<geopm.7:Environment>`.
---geopm-trace-profile           The base name and path of the profile trace
+--geopm-trace-profile           .. _geopm-trace-profile option:

-                                file(s) generated if this option is specified.
+                                The base name and path of the profile trace file(s) generated if this option is specified.
                                 One trace file is generated for each compute node used by the application containing a